Agriculture in California: Timber

 Almost 40% of the state is forest, 39.7 e6acre.
 Of that 16.7 e6acre was maintained as timberland as of 1996 of which about 77% is softwood.
 Most lumber grown here is used here in the construction industry and some additional lumber is imported from nearby states and provinces.

 Tomatoes

-Fresh market tomatoes

 The Federal Risk Management Agency provides crop insurance for fresh market tomato here, through the regional office in Davis.
 90% of FMT here comes from nine counties, San Joaquin County, Merced, Fresno, San Diego, Kern, Stanislaus, Kings, Tulare, and Sacramento.
 In 1999 44,000 acre were planted, yielding on average 12.5 ST/acre, for a gross dollar yield of 5,500 $/acre.

 Tomatoes contribute a mean of 1.77 lb/acre per year in Mediterranean agriculture systems.